Not sure which Medicare plan works for you? Use our easy tool to shop, compare, and enroll in plans from popular carriers.

 Once a potential addiction has been identified, seeking out immediate treatment is necessary.
 According to the American Society of Addiction Medicine (ASAM) consensus panel, the following treatments are considered effective in substance abuse recovery:

-You may be pleased to know that the simple answer to the question: “Does Medicare cover drug rehab?” is yes.
-That said, certain conditions must be met before Medicare will provide coverage for this type of treatment.
+You may be pleased to know that the simple answer to the question: “Does Medicare cover addiction rehab?” is yes.
+That said, certain conditions must be met before you can receive Medicare addiction rehab or Medicare alcohol rehab coverage for this type of treatment.
 Those conditions are as follows:

 One typically becomes eligible for Medicare upon attaining the age of 65.
 In addition, one can become eligible for Medicare coverage upon the diagnosis of certain disabilities or diseases such as end stage renal disease.